xenit-eu/docker-solr/README.md

 In the case of a sharded setup, backup needs to be done manually.

 ## FAQ

-### How do I access the Tomcat debugport?

-Set the environment variable DEBUG=true.
-The debug port is 8000.

-### How do I enable JMX?

-Set the environment variable JMX_ENABLED=true.
-Jmx port is 5000, needs to be mapped on the host.

 ### How do I take a thread dump?